beanrill/string-converter/README.md

 ## Sample Request and Receive Call

-In the `main()` function of the application, "request" will be written into the pipe `IO.txt` to indicate to the microservice that it has received a request call.
+In the `main()` function of the program, "request" will be written into the pipe `IO.txt` to indicate to the microservice that it has received a request call.
 It follows with the string to be converted, also written into the pipe.
-If the microservice does not receive the request call, it will continue to check
+If the microservice does not receive the request call, it will continue to check by printing `Checking pipe...` on the console.

 ```python
 with open("IO.txt", "w") as io_file: